London Borough of Barking and Dagenham: Demographics

 In 1801, the civil parishes that form the modern borough had a total population of 1,937; and the area was characterised by farming, woodland and the fishing fleet at Barking.
 This last industry employed 1,370 men and boys by 1850, but by the end of the century had ceased to exist; replaced by train deliveries of fresh fish from the East Coast ports.
 The population rose slowly through the 19th century, as the district became built up; and new industries developed around Barking.

 The population rose dramatically between 1921 and 1931, when the London County Council developed the Becontree Estate.
 This public housing development of 27,000 homes housed over 100,000 people, split between the then urban district councils of Ilford, Dagenham and Barking.
 People were rehoused from the slums of the East End.
 In 1931, the Ford Motor Company relocated to a 500 acre site at Dagenham, and in 1932 the District line was extended to Upminster; bringing further development to the area.

-After World War II, further public housing projects were built to rehouse the many Londoners made homeless in the Blitz.
+After World War II, further public housing projects were built to rehouse the many Londoners, mainly from the East End, who were made homeless in the Blitz.
 As industry declined during the 1960s, the population entered a long decline, but has now begun to rise again with new housing developments on brownfield sites.
 In 2013 Barking and Dagenham has England's highest fertility rate: 2.58.

+At the 2001 census, the White British and Irish ethnic group borough was recorded at 82, a modest decline from the 90% estimate recorded in the 1991 census.